10 Communication Services Stocks Whale Activity In Today's Session - Benzinga

 Explanation

-• For FB FB, we notice a put option sweep that happens to be neutral, expiring in 343 day(s) on January 20, 2023.
-This event was a transfer of 28 contract(s) at a $220.00 strike.
-This particular put needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $80.3K, with a price of $2868.0 per contract.
-There were 4655 open contracts at this strike prior to today, and today 1044 contract(s) were bought and sold.
+• For SE SE, we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on February 18, 2022.
+This event was a transfer of 79 contract(s) at a $145.00 strike.
+This particular call needed to be split into 19 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.3K, with a price of $350.0 per contract.
+There were 6558 open contracts at this strike prior to today, and today 4552 contract(s) were bought and sold.

-• For DIS DIS, we notice a put option sweep that happens to be bearish, expiring in 343 day(s) on January 20, 2023.
-This event was a transfer of 129 contract(s) at a $150.00 strike.
-This particular put needed to be split into 10 different trades to become filled.
-The total cost received by the writing party (or parties) was $187.6K, with a price of $1455.0 per contract.
-There were 11175 open contracts at this strike prior to today, and today 723 contract(s) were bought and sold.
+• For NFLX NFLX, we notice a put option sweep that happens to be bearish, expiring in 3 day(s) on February 18, 2022.
+This event was a transfer of 280 contract(s) at a $405.00 strike.
+This particular put needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $204.4K, with a price of $730.0 per contract.
+There were 922 open contracts at this strike prior to today, and today 1755 contract(s) were bought and sold.

-• For NFLX NFLX, we notice a call option trade that happens to be bearish, expiring in 35 day(s) on March 18, 2022.
-This event was a transfer of 22 contract(s) at a $415.00 strike.
-The total cost received by the writing party (or parties) was $27.5K, with a price of $1250.0 per contract.
-There were 300 open contracts at this strike prior to today, and today 68 contract(s) were bought and sold.
+• For BILI BILI, we notice a put option trade that happens to be bearish, expiring in 703 day(s) on January 19, 2024.
+This event was a transfer of 132 contract(s) at a $60.00 strike.
+The total cost received by the writing party (or parties) was $390.7K, with a price of $2960.0 per contract.
+There were 15 open contracts at this strike prior to today, and today 423 contract(s) were bought and sold.

-• For GOOGL GOOGL, we notice a call option sweep that happens to be neutral, expiring in 14 day(s) on February 25, 2022.
-This event was a transfer of 10 contract(s) at a $2750.00 strike.
-This particular call needed to be split into 6 different trades to become filled.
-The total cost received by the writing party (or parties) was $65.1K, with a price of $6523.0 per contract.
-There were 35 open contracts at this strike prior to today, and today 65 contract(s) were bought and sold.
+• For ROKU ROKU, we notice a put option sweep that happens to be bearish, expiring in 10 day(s) on February 25, 2022.
+This event was a transfer of 238 contract(s) at a $115.00 strike.
+This particular put needed to be split into 24 different trades to become filled.
+The total cost received by the writing party (or parties) was $30.4K, with a price of $128.0 per contract.
+There were 471 open contracts at this strike prior to today, and today 260 contract(s) were bought and sold.

-• Regarding SE SE, we observe a call option trade with bearish sentiment.
-It expires in 35 day(s) on March 18, 2022.
-Parties traded 50 contract(s) at a $160.00 strike.
-The total cost received by the writing party (or parties) was $80.0K, with a price of $1600.0 per contract.
-There were 1699 open contracts at this strike prior to today, and today 61 contract(s) were bought and sold.
+• Regarding BIDU BIDU, we observe a call option trade with bullish sentiment.
+It expires in 58 day(s) on April 14, 2022.
+Parties traded 35 contract(s) at a $175.00 strike.
+The total cost received by the writing party (or parties) was $27.6K, with a price of $790.0 per contract.
+There were 488 open contracts at this strike prior to today, and today 89 contract(s) were bought and sold.

 Options Alert Terminology